Canadian 24-Hour Movement Guidelines for Adults aged 18-64 years: An Integration of Physical Activity, Sedentary Behaviour, and Sleep

 - Improved bone health, cognition, quality of life and physical function.

-minimize sedentary behaviour, and achieve sufficient sleep. allowing these Guidelines far exceed potential harms.
+The benefits of following these Guidelines far exceed potential harms.
 Following these Guidelines may be challenging at times; progressing towards any of the Guideline targets will result in some health benefits.

 These 24-Hour Movement Guidelines were informed by the best available evidence, expert consensus, stakeholder consultation, and consideration of values and preferences, applicability, feasibility, and equity.
 A glossary and more details on the Guidelines, the background research, their interpretation, guidance on how to achieve them, and recommendations for further research and surveillance are available at https://csep.ca/guidelines.